← Back to home

 Are nanoservices preferred over (nano)modular monoliths?

 The nanoservices architecture described here is first and foremost a logical architecture, and one that is also compatible with a modular monolith repository.
 Tradeoffs in favour of modular monoliths, such as context availability, latency, overhead and cost are all related to the operational boundary.
+The logical architecture is identical; the deployment boundary is a separate decision.

 Can a nanoservice contain multiple aggregates?